 MGRC proposed legislation in 2024 to clarify this issue such that an individual providing information, data, advice, professional opinions, variables, options, or direction on a topic on which the individual has particular expertise through education or professional or occupational training to a public or local official at a lobbyist's request would not be required to register (other factors notwithstanding).
 This language was not adopted by the legislature, leaving professionals with disparate and confusing reporting requirements for subject matter experts working across various levels of government.
-We encourage the CFB to thoroughly research, consider, and recommend clarifications in this area.
-15
+We encourage the CFB to thoroughly research, consider, and recommend clarifications in this area.32

-During hearings for the Board's proposed administrative rules the Minnesota Regional Railroads Association (MRRA) also stated that employees of its membership were often in contact with local officials on engineering and other technical issues, and that tracking when employees would meet the \$3,000 compensation registration threshold for lobbying would be extremely burdensome.
-16
+During hearings for the Board's proposed administrative rules the Minnesota Regional Railroads Association (MRRA) stated that employees of its members are often in contact with local officials regarding engineering and other technical issues, and that tracking when employees would meet the \$3,000 in compensation registration threshold for lobbying "would be extremely cumbersome."

-However, Clean Elections Minnesota (CEM) expressed concern that an exemption for expert testimony could negatively impact disclosure:
+However, not all comments received by the Board support an exception for expert testimony.
+Clean Elections Minnesota (CEM) expressed concern that an exemption for expert testimony could negatively impact disclosure:

 We should be cautious about proposals to carve out specific professions from registration requirements.
-Exempting executives or professionals who engage with lawmakers can obscure the public's ability to know who is attempting to influence
+Exempting executives or professionals who engage with lawmakers can obscure the public's ability to know who is attempting to influence policy decisions.
+This could inappropriately allow significant interests to operate without transparency or accountability.34